-Today I would like to show you new Dia De Los Muertos Crochet patterns in my Etsy Shop Pretty Things By Katja.
+Today I would like to show you new Dia De Los Muertos Crochet patterns in my Etsy Shop Pretty Things By Katja, and on my Website.

 The Day of the Dead (Spanish: Día de Muertos or Día de Los Muertos) is a Mexican holiday celebrated in Mexico and elsewhere associated with the Catholic celebrations of All Saints’ Day and All Souls’ Day and is held on November 1 and 2.
 The multi-day holiday involves family and friends gathering to pray for and to remember friends and family members who have died.
 It is commonly portrayed as a day of celebration rather than mourning.

 Here’s one thing we know: Día de Los Muertos, or Day of the Dead, is not a Mexican version of Halloween.